 The federal definition of Deaf-Blindness states:

-"children and youth having auditory and visual impairments, the combination of which creates such severe communication and other developmental and learning needs that they cannot be appropriately educated in special education programs solely for children and youth with hearing impairments, visual impairments, or severe disabilities, without supplementary assistance to address their educational needs due to these dual, concurrent disabilities."
+"Children and youth having auditory and visual impairments, the combination of which creates such severe communication and other developmental and learning needs that they cannot be appropriately educated in special education programs solely for children and youth with hearing impairments, visual impairments, or severe disabilities, without supplementary assistance to address their educational needs due to these dual, concurrent disabilities."
 34 CFR 300.5 (b) (2)

-- The age of onset
+- Age of onset

-- The degree of hearing and vision loss
+- Degree of hearing and vision loss

 - Educational intervention

-- Presence of additional disabilities
+- Additional disabilities

-Who qualifies for Deaf-Blind services?
+Who qualifies for North Dakota Deaf-Blind services?

 Very few children identified as Deaf-Blind are profoundly deaf and legally blind.
-Parents as well as education, social service, or medical agencies may make referrals.
-Services are provided at no cost to parents, families, care providers, educational personnel, and agencies providing services to children and youth who are Deaf-Blind.
-You may contact the Coordinator for services or for appropriate services offered in the local community, throughout the state, and nationally.
+Parents, early interventionists, school professionals, daycare providers, social service or medical staff can make referrals to the North Dakota Dual Sensory Project.
+Services are provided at no cost to parents and families, caregivers, educational personnel, private and public agencies providing services to children and youth who are Deaf-Blind.
+You can contact the Outreach staff from the North Dakota School for the Deaf/Resource Center for Deaf and Hard of Hearing or North Dakota Vision Services/School for the Blind, or the Project Director for services offered in your home, local community, or across the state.